OybekKayumov/pics/README.md

-# Stuff to figure out in this React App
+# Covered topics in this React App:

  ####  - How to get feedback from the user